 Regardless, issues with the quality of dementia care for assisted living residents are common.
 Reports suggest that dementia services in assisted living facilities did not meet the quality of care that dementia residents need, including providing engaging activities, helping with transferring, monitoring for wandering, and assisting with medication administration.
 Assisted living facilities generally only provide supervisory care, and many also do not have specialized departments to treat elders with dementia and cognitive issues, such as a memory care unit.
 Many uncertainties remain about both the proper quality of care in assisted living facilities and the viability of proper treatment when compared to higher levels of care.

 Because cognitive diseases are extremely delicate and difficult to treat, it is important to find a facility with a trustworthy staff that will not abuse or take advantage of your loved one.
-Please contact the Los Angeles nursing home and assisted living neglect attorneys at the Law Offices of Ben Yeroushalmi today if your loved one suffers from a cognitive disorder and you feel that he or she is a victim of neglect.
+Please contact the Los Angeles nursing home and assisted living neglect attorneys at Yeroushalmi Law today if your loved one suffers from a cognitive disorder and you feel that he or she is a victim of neglect.
 Our team of qualified lawyers have achieved the best results for our clients, and may be able to help you in the event that your loved one has suffered harm at a nursing home or assisted living facility.